GuillaumeGomez/browser-UI-test/README.md

 #### click

 **click** command send a click event on an element or at the specified position.
-It expects a CSS selector (a class name or an id) or a position.
+It expects a CSS selector or a position.
 Examples:

 ```
 click: .element
-click: #element
+click: #element > a
 click: (10, 12)
 ```

 #### waitfor

 **waitfor** command waits for a given duration or for an element to be created.
-It expects a CSS selector (a class name or an id) or a duration in milliseconds.
+It expects a CSS selector or a duration in milliseconds.

 **/!\\** Be careful when using it: if the given selector never appears, the test will timeout after 30 seconds.